 However, while starting a social media account is easy, growing a social media account is hard.
 It’s especially hard when you want to use that social media account for lead generation.
 You need to find ways to attract more followers and convince people to want to engage with you.

-You need to constantly be thinking about interesting messages to send, but be careful not to say too much so that someone reading your tweet or LinkedIn post gets their question answered without engaging with you further.
+That means constantly thinking about interesting messages to send while being careful not to say too much—you don’t want someone reading your tweet or LinkedIn post to get their question answered without engaging with you further.

 Luckily, people know that having thousands of followers doesn’t automatically make you a highly sought-after expert in your field.
 Instead, be strategic: